fieldtrip/website/template/atlas.md

 ## See also

-You can find more atlasses on <https://www.loni.usc.edu/research/atlases> and on <http://www.bmap.ucla.edu/portfolio/atlases>.
+You can find more atlases on <https://www.loni.usc.edu/research/atlases> and on <http://www.bmap.ucla.edu/portfolio/atlases>.